AdityaShen/Simba-Diagnostics-Tool/README.md

 ## Troubleshooting

+- **Installer fails with symlink or permission errors:**
+    - Always run `npm run pack-win` or `npm run pack-mac` as administrator.
+    - On Windows, enable Developer Mode in Settings > For Developers for easier symlink creation.
+- **App won’t start or requests admin repeatedly:**
+    - Always run Simba as administrator (right-click > Run as administrator).
-- **ADB not found:** Ensure ADB is installed and added to your system PATH.
+- **ADB not found:**
+    - Ensure ADB is installed and added to your system PATH.
-- **Electron app won’t start:** Check that all environment variables are set and dependencies are installed.
+- **Python not found:**
+    - Ensure Python 3 is installed and available in PATH.
+- **Network/streaming issues:**
-- **Network/streaming issues:** Verify device is connected and scrcpy is working via command line.
+    - Verify your Android device is connected and scrcpy works via command line.
+- **HAR trace/diagnostics not working:**
+    - Ensure Python 3 and ADB are installed and accessible.
+- **Screen recording issues:**
+    - Recording is handled in the browser; check browser permissions and MediaRecorder support.
+- **Lint errors:**
-- **Lint errors:** Run `npm run lint -- --fix` to auto-correct style issues.
+    - Run `npm run lint -- --fix` to auto-correct style issues.

+For more help, see the [Contact](#contact) section below.

+## HAR Tracing: Installing Python Dependencies (Mac)

+If HAR tracing does not work, you may need to install some required Python libraries.
+Here’s how to do it:

+1. **Open Terminal**
+   - Press `Cmd + Space`, type `Terminal`, and press Enter.

+2. **Navigate to the Python resources directory:**
+   - Copy and paste this command, then press Enter:
+     ```sh
+     cd /Applications/Simba.app/Contents/Resources/app/resources/python/mac
+     ```
+   - (If your app is named differently, adjust the path accordingly.)

+3. **Install the required Python libraries:**
+   - Make sure you have Python 3 installed.
+Then run:
+     ```sh
+     pip3 install -r requirements.txt
+     ```
+   - This will install all the necessary libraries (like pychrome, haralyzer, etc.) listed in `requirements.txt`.

+4. **Restart Simba**
+   - Close and reopen the Simba app.

+If you see any errors, copy the error message and contact support for help.

 ## Security